Word meaning: “formation of new sugar”

 This process is frequently referred to as endogenous glucose production (EGP).

 Gluconeogenesis occurs in all animals, plants, fungi, and microorganisms.
-The reactions are essentially the same in all tissues and all species.

 Site: Occurs mainly in cytosol – some precursors are produced in mitochondria

 In vertebrates, gluconeogenesis takes place mainly in the liver (Approx. 1 kg glucose/day) and to a lesser extent in the cortex of the kidneys.

 About 90% of gluconeogenesis occurs in the liver and 10% in the kidney during an overnight fasting.
 However, during prolonged fasting, about 40% of gluconeogenesis occurs in the kidney.

 Little gluconeogenesis occurs in the brain, skeletal muscle, or heart muscle.

 - Inorder to maintain glucose levels within a narrow range.

 - Some key organs, including the brain, can only use glucose as a source of energy.
 It is therefore essential for the body to maintain a minimum concentration of blood glucose.

 - For continuous energy supply, brain, erythrocytes, tests & kidney medulla are dependent on glucose.
 In the absence of dietary carbohydrate, hepatic glycogen can meet these needs for just 10 – 18 hours.
 During a prolonged fasting, liver glycogen stores are depleted.

 - Skeletal muscles in exertion (anaerobic conditions) use glucose at a rapid rate